hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

-I would love to implement this in terms of a faster key-value data structure, but sadly there is no big unifying structure that I could use—zepto does have hash maps, even hash map literals, but that's beside the point.
+I would love to implement this in terms of a faster key-value data structure, but sadly there is no big unifying structure that I could use—zepto does have hash maps, even hash map literals, but that's beside the point if we want to stick to a format that every Scheme implementation can run.

 If you already know Scheme's API for `association lists`, then the above code snippet should be fairly straight-forward.
 If you do not, maybe pointing out